swcarpentry/DEPRECATED-bc/novice/shell/shell_nelle.md

   north-pacific-gyre directory and any subdirectories that it contains.

 **Instructor**
-> What did you find?
+> Ask learners: What did you find?

-Great.
-Remember, if you don't want to have to `cd` into a directory just to see what is there you can always use `ls` with the directory name.
+Reminder: you don't have to `cd` into a directory just to see what is there; you can always use `ls` with the directory name.

     ls 2012-07-03

-Most shell commands work this way - you can run commands on files almost anywhere on your machine as long as you use a legitimate path name.

 **Student Exercise**
-> What are three different ways to see the contents of the directory?
+> If you're in the North Pacific Gyre directory, what are (at least) three different ways to see the contents of the directory Creatures (or comparable)?

+**Instructor**
+> Go over previous exercise: use absolute path or relative path with `ls` or `cd` into creatures and then use `ls`.

+> Complete the diagram of a typical shell command: program + options + arguments, which
+> can be names of files or path names

 #### Naming